libormarko/A_Survey_Form/README.md

 # A survey form about expat's life
 This is my other web development project.
 I built this survey form with front-end web development technologies.
 This project demonstrates the principles of responsive web design.
+I wrote a blog post about the way I created the project, you can find it on my [medium profile](https://medium.com/@marko.libor/expat-survey-9e1fa22189b6).

 ## What I learned
 * Basic HTML and HTML5